 During interviews, we ask every faculty member who interviews candidates to reflect on their own academic experiences and acknowledge common areas of implicit bias, such as race, ethnicity, sex, gender, age, weight, personality traits, training experience, etc. Faculty are also instructed not to focus on whether a candidate will "fit" with the program.
 Instead, we define objective and measurable attributes of our "ideal" applicant: clinically excellent, self-driven, a change-agent, and a finisher.
 Faculty are prompted to reflect on implicit bias and our "ideal" applicant in the evaluation form that they complete after each interview.

 In addition to these activities, our faculty are regularly engaged in faculty development activities organized by the Duke Department of Internal Medicine focusing on Diversity, Equity, and Inclusion.
-Four of our faculty members, including the Program Director (David Leverenz) and an Associate Program Director (Lisa Criscione-Schreiber) are Civility Champions within the Department of Medicine.
+Five of our faculty members, including the Program Director (David Leverenz) and an Associate Program Director (Lisa Criscione-Schreiber) are Civility Champions within the Department of Medicine.

 Additional Duke policies and requirements regarding recruitment can be found on the Duke Graduate Medical Education's Web site.